 P (Polynomial Time)

-P contains all decision problems that can be solved by a deterministic Turing machine in polynomial time.
-P is a subset of NP.
+P contains all decision problems that are tractable - that is, the problem has a solution that can be found in polynomial time.
+Polynomial-Time problems are deterministic algorithms.
+The class P is a subset of class NP.

 NP (Non-deterministic Polynomial Time)